kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 /usr/bin/nvidia-container-runtime-hook -config=<absolute-path-to-config.toml> "$@"
 ```

+and make it executable `chmod +x nvidia-container-runtime-hook`.

 *The `#!/bin/sh` is important here.
-Without it you'll probably get an error that contains something like `exec format error`*
+Without it you'll probably get an error that contains something like `exec format error`*.

-and make it executable `chmod +x nvidia-container-runtime-hook`.

 ### Run rootless containers leveraging NVIDIA GPUs